 “The task of reality-acceptance is never completed, no human being is free from the strain of relating inner and outer reality, and relief from this strain is provided by an intermediate area of experience.
 This intermediate area is in direct continuity with the play area of the small child who is ‘lost’ in play.”

-When I’m reading a good book I experience periodic surges of intense excitement, maybe ten seconds long.
-Quite pleasurable.
+When I’m reading a good book I experience periodic surges of intense excitement, several seconds long.
 A feeling of extreme freedom, satisfaction with the world, love of myself.
-Can be caused by other things too, for instance by looking forward to an evening with female friends or by reflecting that I have liquor in my freezer that I can drink whenever I want (I never drink it alone, by the way).
+Can be caused by other things too, for instance by looking forward to an evening with friends or by reflecting that I have liquor in my freezer that I can drink whenever I want (though I never drink it alone).
 The consciousness of being free, of being able to do what I want.
 Making the world mine.
 In other words: close connection to “illusion”—“experiencing,” living in a space between the inner and the outer worlds.
 That’s the task of the human being, to create this half-imaginary world for himself.

 For Winnicott, psychotherapy = playing, the overlapping of two areas of playing (patient and therapist).
 If playing isn’t possible, the therapist’s job is to bring the patient into a state of being able to play.